endeve/thornado/README.md

 JIRA issues: https://jira.devtools.intel.com/browse/CMPLRLIBS-34388
 # Activities, progress, and results
+## Dec 04
+1. Tests on the different memory pool settings on the time spent on the allocation.
+There are some effects, but not to an extent that affects the overall Thornado simulation time.
+The data are plotted and recorded in PerformanceThornadoRelaxationApplication.pptx under windows Downdloads/GSD6461
+2. Created a reproducer of allocation of memories, ran it on PVC04, and will run it on A100 tomorrow as A100 is not available today.
 ## Nov 30-31 2023
 1. iprof run shows that Timer_Collisions_SolveLS on PVC is 2.895608E+01 s while on A1000 is 1.419644E+01 s.
 Here is some detailed comparison:
 <pre>